Sequential estimation of disturbed aerodynamic flows from sparse measurements via a reduced latent space: Problem description and methodology

-Like its state space counterpart, $\obsGram$ is positive semi-definite, and its eigendecomposition $\obsGram=\obsMode \obsEig^2 \obsMode^T$ yields an orthonormal basis $\obsMode \in \mathbb{R}^{d \times d}$ for the observation space, with corresponding eigenvalues $\obsEig \in \mathbb{R}^{d \times d}$.
+Like its state space counterpart, $\obsGram$ is positive semi-definite, and its eigendecomposition $\obsGram=\obsMode \obsEig^2 \obsMode^{\top}$ yields an orthonormal basis $\obsMode \in \mathbb{R}^{d \times d}$ for the observation space, with corresponding eigenvalues $\obsEig \in \mathbb{R}^{d \times d}$.
 Both Gramians can be efficiently approximated via the Monte Carlo method over the prior ensemble.
-In practice, the eigenvalues are sorted in descending order, and only the leading $\stateRank \leq n$ eigenmodes of the state space Gramian and the leading $\obsRank \leq d$ eigenmodes of the observation space Gramian are retained for assimilation.
-These ranks are typically chosen to capture a prescribed fraction $\in [0,1]$ of the cumulative normalized energy in the corresponding eigenvalue spectra.

-The Kalman update can then be performed efficiently within this informative subspace by projecting the prior states onto the dominant eigenvectors $\stateMode$ in the state space and projecting the innovation onto the dominant eigenvectors $\obsMode$ in the observation space.
-After correction in this reduced subspace, the updated states are lifted back into the original latent space at each assimilation step.
-Accordingly, the Kalman update formula in Eq.~\eqref{eq:kalman_update} can be factorized in the LREnKF framework as:
+In practice, these eigenvalues are sorted in descending order, so the leading eigenvectors in $\obsMode$ correspond to the most informative measurement directions.
+These directions contribute most strongly to correcting the corresponding leading latent eigendirections in $\stateMode$.
+These dominant directions enable us to analyze the informativeness of the sensors during the filtering update step.
+It should be noted that the trailing (small eigenvalue) state and observation modes, although contributing minimally to the measurement update step, may still play an important role in reconstructing the high-dimensional vorticity field, since all latent variables participate in the decoding process.